sumanjs/suman/README.md

 <br>

-The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with better features, higher performance, better debugability, and more expressiveness than AVA, Mocha, and Tape.
+The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with better features, higher performance, improved debuggability, and more expressiveness than AVA, Mocha, and Tape.
 Suman is a first-rate library and we hope you take the time to compare its capabilities with AVA, Mocha and Tape.

 The primary aims are: